TaherZreeka/QR-App/README.md

-# QR Code Generator in Laravel 11
+# I learn Create QR Code Generator in Laravel 11

 A simple yet elegant QR Code Generator built using Laravel 11.
-This application allows users to generate QR codes by entering text and download them as images.
+This application allows users to generate QR codes by entering text and Links.

 ---